Optimal Input Design for Affine Model Discrimination with Applications in Intention-Aware Vehicles: Active Model Discrimination Approach

 \subsection{Conservative Active Model Discrimination Approach}

 Next, we summarize the proposed optimization formulation in \cite{harirchi2017active} to solve the conservative Problem \ref{prob:2}, against which we will compare our exact approach in the previous section in terms of computational complexity and optimality.
-This approach relies on formulating the problem as a robust optimization formulation and further recasting the problem as an MILP as follows, whose proofs can be found in \cite{harirchi2017active}. \begin{lemma}[Robust Optimization Formulation \cite{harirchi2017active}] Given a separability index $\epsilon$, the active model discrimination problem in Problem \ref{prob:2} is equivalent (up to the separability index $\epsilon$) to the following:
+This approach relies on formulating the problem as a robust optimization problem and further recasting the problem as an MILP as follows, whose proofs can be found in \cite{harirchi2017active}. \begin{lemma}[Robust Optimization Formulation \cite{harirchi2017active}] Given a separability index $\epsilon$, the active model discrimination problem in Problem \ref{prob:2} is equivalent to the following: